The White Supremacist Accused Of The Portland Train Stabbings Ranted About Patriotism In Court

 He continued calling for death to the "enemies of America," including anti-fascists.
 Several men who appeared to be antifa protesters stood outside the hearing, and as a friend of Christian's from prison arrived, they chased him away.

+"If I went and got in some shit I'd want someone to stand by me," he said outside the courthouse.

+He denied being a neo-Nazi, but he added, "I've fought and bled for my race."

 As people outside the courtroom began to shout, deputies led Christian away through the secure back door.
-He did not make a plea, and the judge moved on to hear other cases.
+He did not enter a plea, and the judge moved on to hear other cases.

 In the audience was Micah Fletcher, who also tried to intervene in Friday's attack and was injured.
 Stitches and bruising were visible on his neck; Christian had slashed at all three men's throats, according to people at the scene.